gian2dchris/emqx-ee-sysctl/README.md

   ...
 ```

 You can enable and configure other plugins this way, too.
-Keep in mind that community version metrics [plugin](https://docs.emqx.io/enterprise/latest/en/tutorial/prometheus.html) is called `emqx_statsd.conf` and ee version calls it `emqx_prometheus.conf`.
+Keep in mind that community version metrics [plugin](https://docs.emqx.io/enterprise/latest/en/tutorial/prometheus.html) is called `emqx_statsd.conf` and enterprise version calls it `emqx_prometheus.conf`.
 I did not find this documented anywhere.

 ```sh
 ##--------------------------------------------------------------------